dmachard/go-dnscollector/README.md

 The [`_examples`](./docs/_examples) folder from documentation contains a number of [various configurations](./docs/examples.md) to get you started with the DNS-collector in different ways.

-The [`_integration`](./docs/_integration) folder contains configuration file and `docker compose` examples for popular tools:
+The [`_integration`](./docs/_integration) folder contains DNS-collector `configuration` files and `docker compose` examples for popular tools:

 - [Elasticsearch](./docs/_integration/elasticsearch/README.md)

 ## Performance

 Tuning may be neccesary to deal with a large traffic loads.
-Please refer to the [perforamnce tuning](./docs/performance.md) guide if needed.
+Please refer to the [performance tuning](./docs/performance.md) guide if needed.

 ## Contributing